MohamedaliAl-Hasiniani/Portfolio/README.md

 # Hi, I'm Mohamedali,

+##About
-I live in the UK, and have been learning in a Data Bootcamp.
+I was born in Sweden, my parents were born in Iraq, and I currently live in the UK, and have been in a Data Analysis Bootcamp.